solana-labs/solana/rfcs/rfc-002-consensus.md

 4. M validators observe 10% of the vote pool, finality is not reached
 5. M and K re-connect.
 6. M validators cancel their votes on K which are below K's `PoH count`

+### Leader Timeout
+1. Next rank node observes a timeout.
+2. Nodes receiving both PoH streams pick the higher rank node.
+3. 2, causes a partition, since nodes can only vote for 1 leader.
+4. Partition is resolved just like in the [Small Partition](#small-parition)